hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Error connecting to the cloud.
 This may happen several times.
 Retrying...
 ```

+A similar error occurs with the key setup, although the values that do not exist are slightly different.

-This is expected behaviour - the cloud setup requires resources from the cloud connection, and when it can access those resources is unpredictable, so the script will try, print that message on a failure, and continue trying until the setup is successful.
+This is expected behaviour - the setup requires resources from the cloud connection, and when it can access those resources is unpredictable, so the script will try, print that message on a failure, and continue trying until the setup is successful.
 Depending on where the cloud poller is in its process, it may take up to a dozen retries.
 The tests will continue to set up properly and run - this is not a setup error.

 ## Debugging Tests